Ven Pongal | Ghee pongal

 Peppercorns – 1 tsp (Adjust according to your spice level)

-Fresh curry leaves – few
+Fresh curry leaves – a few

 Cashew nuts – as needed